By now, you must’ve heard about the Integrated Shield Plan (IP), which is also known as hospitalisation insurance or health/medical insurance.

 The Old “Full” Rider

-(You can skip this section if you’re not interested in the past)
+(You can skip this section if you have yet to upgrade or if you’re not interested in the past.)

-However, there were 2 implications – over-consumption and over-charging.
+However, because o that, there were two implications, over-consumption and over-charging.

 This led to a drastic increase in healthcare costs.
 Insurance companies had to pay out more and it became unsustainable.
-That’s why insurance companies made many upward revisions to their premiums over the years.
+That’s why insurance companies made many revisions, usually upwards, to their premiums over the years.

 IF YOU REALISED BY NOW